“Language is the first weapon drawn in a conflict.” -Dr. Louise Banks

 And then instead of focusing on the demise of humanity it explores how we can accept our fate in hopeful way, I don’t want to give up too much of the movie but I’ll say that it was sad, yet hopeful and beautiful in a non-cheesy, genuine way.

-The movie also does a great thing where it experiments with time travel and plot twists, I won’t say much about it because spoiling it would be a crime, but it’s not something that I’ve seen before.
+The movie also does a great thing where it experiments with time travel and plot twists, and again, I won’t say much about it because spoiling it would be a crime, but it’s not something that I’ve seen before.
 It explores the idea of time in a fascinating way.

-Now the nerdy side of me wants to point out two things: a) I thought it was awesome that the protagonist was a linguist.
-Because let’s be honest, the real heroes and geniuses of the world are the people in the humanities, not that I’m biased…. 😉 But for reals, it was refreshing to see a linguist be the hero, an ordinary (well extraordinary really) college professor was able to beat the superheroes, the army, AND the STEM people.
+Now the nerd side of me wants to point out two things: a) I thought it was awesome that the protagonist was a linguist.
+Because let’s be honest, the real heroes and geniuses of the world are the people in the humanities, not that I’m biased….
+But for reals, it was refreshing to see a linguist be the hero, an ordinary (well extraordinary really) college professor was able to beat the superheroes, the army, AND the STEM people.
 Now that’s real power.